SH1V99/file-dashboard/README.md

 # File Dashboard

-This is a simple Streamlit app to upload and preview Excel and Word files.
+This is a simple Streamlit app for uploading and previewing Excel and Word documents.

+- Upload `.xlsx`, `.xls`, or `.docx` files
+- Preview contents inside the browser
+- Download uploaded file if needed